Intertwined

 (And yes, before you call me an idealist, cultural and social capital can also be converted into economic capital.)

 Speaking of human connections in economic terms seems like reducing very fundamental values, relevant to one’s well-being and nature, to mere practicality.
 I have found beauty in Bourdieu’s work, learning that such distinction helps to understand the essence of what to seek in life.
-The simplest things can be the most beautiful ones: real, disinterested connections.
+The simplest things can be the most beautiful: real, disinterested connections.

 Share your thoughts!